treedledee/treedledee.github.io/_drafts/breakup-with-mouse.md

 And the primary reason to break up with your mouse...

-1. You look like a Badass Computer Ninja on a Mission to Get Shit Done.
+1. You look like a Badass Ninja on a Mission to Get Shit Done (BNM2GSD).
 That becomes your official title. (ninja cartoon)

 Here are some of my favorites:
 `code`